Best Kayaks for Kids & Youth For 2025

 Pick the best fit

 Recreational kayaks for children come in both sit-on-top and sit-inside models.
 These kayaks are narrower versions of adult recreational kayaks that are easier for kids to control.
-The benefits of sit-on-top designs are they can’t be swamped and are easy to climb back onto if you’re playing in the water.
+The benefits of sit-on-top versus sit-inside kayaks are that they can’t be swamped and are easy to climb back onto if you’re playing in the water.
 Sit-inside kayaks will keep children drier and warmer if the water or air temps are a little cooler.
 Recreational kayaks are ideal for splashing around at the beach or cottage and exploring small lakes and gentle rivers.

 Kids touring kayaks are longer and narrower than recreational kayaks.
 They are sit-in designs with smaller cockpits.
 Some designs have bulkheads (interior walls within the kayak hull that ensure flotation) and storage hatches like adult kayaks.
 Others skip these features to keep weight and cost down.
 The narrower width and increased length of these boats help children to develop paddling skills and keep pace with full-sized kayaks on longer tours.

 Whitewater kayaks for kids can be either sit-on-top or sit-in style.
-Sit-on-top designs are the best choice for casual river paddles combining small rapids and swimming breaks.
+Sit-on-top designs are the best choice for casual river paddles, combining small rapids and swimming breaks.
 For kids who are stoked on whitewater and want to learn the more technical aspects of whitewater paddling, a child-sized sit-inside whitewater kayak is the way to go.

 Once children hit about 100 pounds, you’ll have a few more options.
 Kayaks aimed at smaller adults are a good choice for bigger kids.
 These kayaks don’t come at a child’s price but they are scaled to fit a growing youngster.
 Small adult kayaks are a great choice as an upgrade from a child’s touring or whitewater kayak, especially if your family is getting more ambitious about spending time together on the water.